adamhenderson/tapestry-dojo/README.md

 2. Something is attempting to load up some of the bootstrap modules that has a requirement for jQuery, since the replaced core stack does not include jQuery it is failing so would like to find that code and disable it.
 3. Would like to add support for using the dojo library from a CDN, negating the need for a download of dojo
 4. Add more configuration options
+5. Port the bootstrap module js files to dojo - need help here chaps
+6. Have a go at integrating Intern for testing.